Hunter Renfrow Player Prop Bets for NFL Week 12 | Las Vegas vs. Dallas 11/25/2021

 Matchup vs. Dallas

-- This week Renfrow will face the NFL's 23rd-ranked pass defense (269.1 yards allowed per game).
+- The Cowboys have the NFL's 23rd-ranked pass defense this season, giving up 269.1 yards per game through the air.

 - With 14 passing TDs conceded this year, the Cowboys defense is ranked ninth in the league.